Our volunteer workplace reps play a vital day-to-day role in helping UNISON members.

 - identify members who could become more involved in health and safety issues.

-Safety representatives have specific duties and responsibilities and also have important legal rights.
+Safety representatives have a specific role and functions and responsibilities and also have important legal rights.
 A health and safety representative has the right to training and to raise issues which affect the health and safety of members.

 UNISON aims to have at least one health and safety representative in every workplace where we have members.